sertansenturk/makam_recognition_experiments/README.md

 Don't forget to change the `path_to_essentia_bindings` and `path_to_env` with the actual path of the installed Essentia Python bindings and the path of your virtualenv, respectively.
 Depending on the Essentia version, the default installation path of the Essentia bindings is either `/usr/local/lib/python2.7/dist-packages/essentia` or `/usr/local/lib/python2.7/site-packages/essentia`.

+Next, enter to the directory of the repository in the terminal:

+    cd path_to_makam_recognition_experiments

+You should initialize and update the [dataset](https://github.com/MTG/otmm_makam_recognition_dataset/releases/tag/dlfm2016), which is linked as a submodule:

+    git submodule init
+    git submodule update

 Now you can install the rest of the dependencies:

-    cd path_to_makam_recognition_experiments
     pip install -r requirements

 Note that you might need to install several additional packages for the dependencies depending on your operating system.

 ### Experimentation Scripts
+<a name="scripts"></a>

 We use Jupyter notebooks for the general experimentation and MATLAB for statistical significance tests.
-To open the notebooks, simply run:

-    jupyter notebook

-in your terminal __with the virtualenv activated.__
+To open the notebooks, simply run `jupyter notebook` in your terminal __with the virtualenv activated.__

 Note that the notebooks use parallelization to speed up the run time.
 You have to open a __second terminal with the virtualenv activated__ and run `ipcluster start` in that terminal before running the scripts.